 For customs purposes, the origin of goods is defined as:

-Preferential origin results on lower or zero customs tariffs, in line with the preferential measures schemes, agreed between Albania and specific party or group of parties.
+Preferential origin results on lower or zero customs tariffs, in line with the preferential measures schemes, agreed between Albania and specific economy or group of economies.

 Proof of origin

 The list of processes acquiring the Albanian origin is given in the attached Annex.